awk(1p) - phpMan

 NR The ordinal number of the current record from the start of

 input.
 Inside a BEGIN action the value shall be zero.
-Inside an
+Inside

 OFMT The printf format for converting numbers to strings in output

-statements (see Output Statements ); "%.6g" by default.
+statements (see Output Statements); "%.6g" by default.
 The

-result of the conversion is unspecified if the value of OFMT is
+result of the conversion is unspecified if the value of OFMT

-not a floating-point format specification.
+is not a floating-point format specification.

 ORS The print statement output record separator; a <newline> by